deepaksithu/resume/README.md

 ### Objective
 Enthusiastic data analyst graduate eager to contribute to team success through hard work, attention to detail, and excellent organizational skills.
 Passionate about working with data and learning new systems.
 Experienced in meeting deadlines, finding unique solutions to problems, and presenting insights professionally.

+### Skills
+* Advanced in Python statistics and visualization libraries (NumPy, pandas, Matplotlib, and Seaborn), database management, and SQL
+* Proficient in descriptive and inferential statistics, HTML, CSS, JavaScript, accounting and bookkeeping (QuickBooks, data entry, A/R)

 ### Education
 **Udacity** - *Data Analyst Nanodegree*</br>
 MAY 2019 - NOVEMBER 2019</br>